buckie/cv/cv/cv.md

 JS
 :   ★★☆☆☆

-    Though not a fan of the language, I do respect its power and prevalence.
     I can debug/fix things in JS as needed.
 My current interest in JS lays in the D3 and React libraries.

 Interests ∪ Hobbies